 There are two entrances to West Huckham Barn on the ground floor; one at the end nearest the bedrooms and the main entrance opening directly into the living area.
 Floor plans provided below.
 We imagine that the open-plan living area is where you'll spend most of your time; the high timber ceiling and glazed doors give a feeling of openness and space.
 The comfortable seating area is complete with wood-burner.
 The oak-fitted kitchen has all modern conveniences (dishwasher, microwave, larder fridge, electric oven/induction hob).
 The west-facing conservatory is a glorious spot for watching the sunset.
 Also on the ground floor is a utility room, comprising washing machine, freezer and an extra larder fridge.
 There are two ground-floor bedrooms - one double bedroom and one single room.
 On the opposite side of the hall to this bedroom is the shower-room (comprising shower, toilet and hand basin).
 A narrow staircase leads up from the utility area to a second sitting area which overlooks the downstairs living room.
-Gallery sitting area has twin 2'6" single beds (for alternative sleeping arrangements only) This leads through to a double bedroom (King-size bed) with en-suite bathroom (bath, toilet and hand basin).
-This bedroom also has an external door, with wider, outside steps down to garden.
+There is a desk available here.
+This area leads through to a double bedroom (King-size bed) with en-suite bathroom (bath, toilet and hand basin).
+This bedroom also has an external door, with wider, outside steps down to the garden.

 Whatever your particular interests, for an overview of all that Exmoor has to offer, you will find more at https://www.visit-exmoor.co.uk.
 The nearby Quantock Hills AONB area is also described here.
 Exmoor is a National Park. https://www.exmoor-nationalpark.gov.uk Wheddon...
 Cross is the nearest village approx 3 miles away.
 The village is said to be the highest on Exmoor, standing at 980 feet above sea level.
 The highest point on Exmoor, Dunkery Beacon (1704 feet above sea level) is only a short distance beyond.
 There are fantastic panoramic views from Dunkery; wild moorland to the west, the Bristol Channel and Wales to the north, the rolling Brendon Hills to the east and the Quarme Valley to the south.
 Some of the best walking on Exmoor (including a trail suitable for those less able) can be found at Webbers Post which lies to the seaward side of Dunkery Beacon.
 For the active visitor, walks with fine views are all around, whilst Exmoor's well-known landmarks such as Dunkery Beacon, Tarr Steps and the valleys of the Exe, Barle and East Lyn (setting for Blackmore's famous novel Lorna Doone) are all easily reached.
 Wimbleball lake, with a wide range of water and land based activities, is within easy reach.
 (5 miles) Excellent walks and cafe with outdoor eating area.
 There is ample information available at the property to help you in planning your visit.
 The medieval village of Dunster is only six miles away, with its 11th century castle, and Mill (National Trust), and old Yarn Market, Tithe barn and interesting shops, pubs and restaurants.
 Slightly further afield is the North Devon and Somerset coast with pretty villages in steep combes such as Porlock, Lynton and Lynmouth.
 For a more traditional seaside experience, you can head to Minehead which is only ten miles away.
 Other towns to visit in the area are Tiverton to the south, with plenty of shops, a canal walk, and a National Trust property (Knightshayes) nearby.
 A visit to the county town of Taunton, to the north, could be combined with a day exploring the beautiful and little-known Quantock Hills.